aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 articleTitle: How to  Apply Custom Logic to Unmerged Regions
 linktitle: How to  Apply Custom Logic to Unmerged Regions
 type: docs
-description: "Apply custom logic to unmerged regions during a mail merge operation using Java."
+description: "Apply custom logic to unmerged regions during a Mail Merge operation using Java."
 weight: 70
 url: /java/how-to-apply-custom-logic-to-unmerged-regions/
 timestamp: 2024-01-27-14-07-04
 ---

-There are some situations where completely removing unmerged regions from the document during mail merge is not desired or results in the document looking incomplete.
+There are some situations where completely removing unmerged regions from the document during Mail Merge is not desired or results in the document looking incomplete.
 This can occur when the absence of input data should be displayed to the user in the form of a message instead of the region being completely removed.

 There are also times when the removal of the unused region on its own is not enough, for instance, if the region is preceded with a title or the region is contained in a table.
 If this region is unused then the title and table will still remain after the region is removed which will look out of place in the document.

 This article provides a solution to manually define how unused regions in the document are handled.
 The base code for this functionality is supplied and can be easily reused in another project.

 The logic to be applied to each region is defined inside a class that implements the [IFieldMergingCallback](https://reference.aspose.com/words/java/com.aspose.words/ifieldmergingcallback/) interface.
-In the same way, a mail merge handler can be set up to control how each field is merged, this handler can be set up to perform actions on each field in an unused region or on the region as a whole.
+In the same way, a Mail Merge handler can be set up to control how each field is merged, this handler can be set up to perform actions on each field in an unused region or on the region as a whole.
 Within this handler, you can set the code to change the text of a region, remove nodes or empty rows and cells etc.

 In this sample, we will be using the document displayed below.
 It contains nested regions and a region contained within a table.